Chapter 11: Nuclear Magnetic Resonance with nmrglue and nmrsim#

 Figure 3 Referencing an NMR spectrum is performing by rolling it until the peaks reside at the correct shifts.
 As a signal falls of one end of the spectrum, it reappears at the other end.

-Conveniently for us, NumPy has a function np.roll() that does exactly this to array data.
+Conveniently for us, NumPy has a function np.roll() that does exactly this to array data, and nmrglue contains its own ng.process.proc_base.roll() function for this task which calls the NumPy function.
+Feel free to use either one.

 np.roll(array, shift)